1994–95 in English football: Retirements

 21 September 1994: Gary Lineker, 33-year-old former England striker, announces his retirement from playing after two years in Japan with Grampus Eight, having previously played for Tottenham Hotspur, FC Barcelona, Everton and Leicester City.
-He is also England's second highest scorer of all time, having scored 48 times before his international retirement in 1992.
+He was, at that time, England's second highest scorer of all time, having scored 48 times before his international retirement in 1992.
+This has since been surpassed by both Wayne Rooney and Harry Kane.

 29 March 1995: Peter Reid, 38-year-old Bury midfielder and former England international, retires from playing after accepting an offer to manage Sunderland.

 14 May 1995: Glenn Hoddle, 37-year-old Chelsea player-manager and former England midfielder, retires from playing.